-The Great One had an infatuation with the number five and 200 was another lucky number on this date in National Hockey League history.
-Also, there were multiple memories in Chicago and some of the game’s early pioneers raised the bar.
+The Great One had an infatuation with the number five, while 200 was another lucky number on this date in National Hockey League history.
+Also, there were multiple memories in Chicago, and some of the game’s early pioneers raised the bar.
 Let’s take our daily trip back in time to enjoy all the best moments Feb.
 17 has given us.

 High Fives for Wayne Gretzky